 ISACA is currently updating the audit/assurance programs for COBIT 5.
 The first group of programs to be released will be a series of programs for the COBIT 5 processes, based on the generic structure developed in the COBIT 5 for Assurance publication.
 The new audit/assurance programs will be fully aligned with COBIT 5, and will explicitly reference all seven enablers.
-The programs will be released by domain beginning with the governance domain Evaluate, Direct and Monitor (EDM) in the first quarter of 2014.
+The programs will be released by domain.

 COBIT 5 Principles: Where Did They Come From?

 Governance of Enterprise Information and related Technology (GEIT) is the board’s accountability and responsibility and the execution of the set direction is management’s accountability and responsibility.
 COBIT 5 is primarily a framework made by and for practitioners and includes insights from IT and general management literature, including concepts and models such as strategic alignment, balanced scorecard, IT savviness and organizational systems.
 By clearly indicating how the principles of COBIT 5 are built on these IT and general management insights, this white paper will help practitioners to understand them and therefore be more efficient and effective in their endeavors to apply COBIT 5 in their organizations.
-It is scheduled to be issued in the second quarter 2014.
+The issue date is still to be determined.

 Comparing the COSO Internal Control and COBIT 5 Frameworks